Pseudo-Pythonic/Pseudo-Pythonic/README.md

 - 🤔 I’m looking for help with nothing for now!!
 - 💬 Ask me about pyDev and web dev stuffs
 - 📫 How to reach me: [Email Me](mailto:pseudopythonic@gmail.com) or [My Instagram](https://www.instagram.com/pseudopythonic)
-- Funfact: My username has Python within it but I also know languages other than Python!
+- 😆 Funfact: My username has Python within it but I also know languages other than Python!

-## My Skills and Tools :
+## My Skills :
   - Python
   - Basics of C++
   - HTML%, CSS3, VanillaJS
   - P5.JS
   - Git and GitHub CLI
   - Java
-  - Modern ES6
+  - Modern ES6 and ES7
   - ReactJS
+  - React Native
+  - Figma

+## My Tools :
-  - OSs I have worked in : Windows and Linux
+  - OSs I have currently work in : Windows and Debian Linux
   - Microsoft Office
-  - Figma
-  - And many more to added!!
+  - IDEs used till date: Visual Studio Code & PyCharm

 Follow me to get more projects on Python Stuff and Web Development Stuffs!!